 - Semi sweet chocolate chips

 - Vegetable shortening (For a healthier option, I use refined coconut oil.
-If you like coconut flavor then use unrefined as this will add a bit of a coconut flavor to your dessert).
+If you like coconut flavor then use unrefined as this will add a bit of a coconut flavor to your dessert.
+If you don’t like coconut flavor stick to refined.)

 How to Make My Chocolate Peanut Butter Balls Recipe